SemenSofronov/maps-addon/modules/web/web/VAADIN/ammap/plugins/dataloader/readme.md

 ## Important notice

-Due to security measures implemented in most of the browsers, the external data loader will work only when the page with the chart or map is loaded via web server.
+Due to security measures implemented in most of the browsers, the external data loader will work only when the page with the chart or mapInfo is loaded via web server.

 So, any of the examples loaded locally (file:///) will not work.